-- Meaningfully consult with teachers, principals and other school leaders, paraprofessionals (including organizations representing such individuals), specialized instructional support personnel, charter school leaders, parents, community partners, and other organizations or partners with relevant and demonstrated expertise in programs and activities designed to meet the statutory purpose of Title II, Part A; - Seek advice from these stakeholders regarding how best to improve the Title II, Part A activities; and - Coordinate the activities with other related strategies, programs or activities in the school system.
+- Meaningfully consult with teachers, principals and other school leaders, paraprofessionals (including organizations representing such individuals), specialized instructional support personnel, charter school leaders, parents, community partners, and other organizations or partners with relevant and demonstrated expertise in programs and activities designed to meet the statutory purpose of Title II, Part A; - Seek advice from these stakeholders regarding how best to improve the Title II, Part A activities; - Coordinate the activities with other related strategies, programs, or activities in the school system; and - Provide for the equitable participation of private school teachers and other educational personnel in private schools and engage in timely and meaningful consultation with private school officials during the design and development of their Title II, Part A programs.

 Title II funds should directly support the quality and effectiveness of teachers, principals and other school leaders through multiple pathways to teaching and learning, teacher induction and mentorship, meaningful evaluation and support, strong teacher leadership, and transformational school leadership.
-Funds can also be used to develop and implement initiatives to assist in recruiting and retaining highly qualified teachers, and to provide low-income and minority students greater access to effective teachers and principals.
+Funds can also be used to develop and implement initiatives to assist in recruiting and retaining effective teachers, and to provide low-income and minority students greater access to effective teachers and principals.